Eric André

-Eric Samuel André (born April 4, 1983) is an American stand-up comedian, actor, producer, television host and writer.
-He is best known as the creator, host, and co-writer of the Adult Swim comedy series The Eric Andre Show (2012–present).
-He also played Mike on the FXX series Man Seeking Woman (2015–2017) and voiced Azizi in the remake of The Lion King (2019).
-He performs music under the name Blarf.
+Eric Samuel André (born April 4, 1983) is an American comedian, actor, television host, writer, producer, and musician.
+He is best known as the creator, host, and co-writer of the Adult Swim surreal comedy series The Eric Andre Show (2012–2023).
+His other notable roles include Mike on the FXX comedy series Man Seeking Woman (2015–2017), Luci on the Netflix series Disenchantment (2018–2023), and the voice of Azizi in the remake of The Lion King (2019) and Stuart 'Rampage' Clarke in the Marvel Cinematic Universe miniseries Ironheart.
+He also performs music under the stage name Blarf.

-Early life and education
+Early life

-André was born in Boca Raton, Florida on April 4, 1983, the son of an American Ashkenazi Jewish mother from the Upper West Side of New York City's Manhattan borough and an Afro-Haitian immigrant father who worked as a psychiatrist.
+Eric Samuel André was born in Boca Raton, Florida, on April 4, 1983.
+His mother is an American of Ashkenazi Jewish descent from New York's Upper West Side, and his father was an Afro-Haitian immigrant who worked as a psychiatrist.
 He identifies as both Black and Jewish.
-In 2001, after graduating from Dreyfoos School of the Arts in West Palm Beach, Florida, Andre studied at Berklee College of Music in Boston, where he played the double bass and graduated in 2005 with a Bachelor of Music.
+In 2001, after graduating from Dreyfoos School of the Arts in West Palm Beach, Florida, he studied at Berklee College of Music in Boston, where he played the double bass and graduated in 2005 with a Bachelor of Music degree.

 Career

 André began his comedy career in 2003.
 He is the creator and host of The Eric Andre Show, a parody of public access talk shows, on Cartoon Network's late night programming block Adult Swim.
 The show features pranks, shock humor, sketches, and celebrity interviews.
 He co-starred as Mark on the ABC comedy series Don't Trust the B---- in Apartment 23, and guest-starred on 2 Broke Girls as Deke, Max's love interest and fellow pastry student.
 He played Mike in the FXX comedy series Man Seeking Woman, which premiered in 2015.
 The show's third and final season, consisting of ten episodes, ran in early 2017.

-In 2015, on SiriusXM with Howard Stern he became the first man to have ever ridden the sybian on live broadcasting.

 He voices Luci in the Netflix animated show Disenchantment.
-In May 2020, André announced his first standup special on Netflix, Legalize Everything, which was released on June 23, 2020.
-In 2021, André starred in the Netflix prank comedy film Bad Trip.
+His first standup special on Netflix, Legalize Everything, was released on June 23, 2020.
+In 2021, he created and starred in the Netflix prank comedy film Bad Trip.

+André is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.